 Second, I am researching language interpretation services for Sexual Orientation and Gender Identity and Expression (SOGIE) refugees in Canada.
-This study (in part funded by Acadia University Research fund) considers both the geopolitics of translation in the global context of sexual imperialism, as well as the structural implications of interpretation as a mode of precarious labour.
+This study (funded by FASS Early Career Research Award and Acadia University Research fund) considers both the geopolitics of translation in the global context of sexual imperialism, as well as the structural implications of interpretation as a mode of precarious labour.

 My research have been published in peer-reviewed journal articles and book chapters, and includes publications on sex and sovereignty, limitations of feminist legal change, race and neoliberalism, and state multiculturalism.
 I am a community-engaged researcher with commitment to social justice, and a member of the Canadian Council for Refugees.

 I am currently accepting graduate students interested in the fields of critical migration and refugee studies, political sociology, and socio-legal studies, and welcoming inquiries about specific areas of supervision.

 Masoumi, Azar.
 2021.
 “Fast Refugee Protection: Temporality and Migration Control.”
 Social & Legal Studies.
 Published online.

 Masoumi, Azar.
 2021.
 “Contagious Terror: Violence, Haunting and the Work of Refugee Protection.”
 Studies in Social Justice 15 (3): 475-496.